medalight/callable-bond-hedging/README.md

 # Hedging a Book of (EM) Callable Bonds

-Can you strip the interest rate risk out of a portfolio of emerging market callable bonds using nothing but plain vanilla interest rate swaps?
-This project builds the pricing machinery to answer that quantitatively, and finds that you can remove around **95% of the book's interest rate risk with vanilla/liquid swap trades**.
+Can a portfolio of emerging-market callable bonds be immunized against interest-rate risk using only liquid, plain-vanilla interest rate swaps, while preserving its intended credit spread exposure?
+This project tackles the portfolio immunization problem by building a callable-bond pricing and risk framework, then constructing a key-rate-duration-matched swap hedge.
+Applied to a High Yield callable bond portfolio, the strategy removes approximately 95% of the book’s interest-rate VaR using only vanilla swap trades.

 ---

 ## The problem

-A AAA rated institution funds itself at SOFR flat and buys emerging market (EM) callable bonds.
-The credit risk is deliberate: it is the mandate, and it is how the desk earns its spread.
-What it wants to remove is the interest rate risk.
+A AAA rated institution funds itself at SOFR flat and buys emerging market (EM) bermudan-style callable bonds.
+The institution has a mandate of bearing the credit risk, but wants to hedge the interest rate risk.

 A callable bond's call decision depends on **two stochastic factors**, interest rates *and* the issuer's credit spread.
 An interest rate swap sees only one of them.
 In principle you cannot fully hedge an option that depends on two factors with an instrument that responds to one.

-The practical answer is not to hedge each bond's embedded option.
-It is to **aggregate the whole book's rate risk into buckets along the curve and immunize those buckets with a strip of vanilla swaps**, then rebalance as the immunization decays.
+The practical answer is not to hedge each bond's embedded option, but to **aggregate the whole book's rate risk into buckets along the curve and immunize those buckets with a strip of vanilla swaps**, then rebalance as the immunization decays.

 ## Why not just hedge the option directly